Where: Peoria Scout Service Center – 614 NE Madison Ave. Peoria, IL 61603

 - Exploration: History displays, interactive timelines, and program videos

-- OA Evening Show: A camp-wide program that will recognize the Order’s rich 100 year history, and reveal where the steps to our second century of service begin.
-We will end the show with a camp-wide social.
+- OA Evening Gathering: A camp-wide program that will recognize the Order’s rich 100 year history, and reveal where the steps to our second century of service begin.
+We will end the gathering with a camp-wide social.

-- Activities: Silk screening, hat/belt branding, and recreational games.
+- Activities: Silk screening, centennial trading post, hat/belt branding, recreational games, and more.

 - Service: ArrowTour Team service project, alumni outreach to benefit local councils.